1. Partial Reliance (forthcoming in the Canadian Journal of Philosophy).

 The paper is about how one can avoid the consequence of having to bet one's life on a proposition one is certain about.
 The proposal is that decisions about higher level goods require higher-order knowledge.

-1. Quinean Updates: In Defense of Two Dogmas (forthcoming in the Journal of Philosophy, with B. Pickel).
+4. Quinean Updates: In Defense of Two Dogmas (forthcoming in the Journal of Philosophy, with B. Pickel).
+Link to paper.

 This paper asks which belief revision policy is best in response to peer disagreement.